ORNL/curifactory/sphinx/source/getting_started.rst

 As shown so far, for simplicity, experiments can have their own :code:`get_params()` function.
-However, frequently you may want to define multiple different sets of parameters and selectively include them in an experiment, or define sets that could be shared across multiple experiment scripts.
+However, frequently you may want to define multiple different collections of parameter sets and selectively include them in an experiment, or define sets that could be shared across multiple experiment scripts.
 One option is to simply explicitly refer to a previous experiment file that has the :code:`get_params()` you want, e.g. with :code:`experiment iris_updated -p iris`.

-The other option is to create separate parameter scripts, or distinct files in the params module path, (by default :code:`params/` in the project root.)
+The other option is to create separate parameter files, or distinct files in the params module path, (by default :code:`params/` in the project root.)
 These files should each contain a :code:`get_params()` function.